 An expert’s type of work

 If you’re hired as an expert, you typically follow one of two paths.
-You’re either hired as a specialised consultant who’s on a specific expert career track or you can be hired as a generalist consultant who is affiliated with a specific practice area.
+You’re either hired as a specialized consultant who’s on a specific expert career track or you can be hired as a generalist consultant who is affiliated with a specific practice area.

 In the first option, your staffing (the projects you’re assigned to) is likely to be directed by the leading Partner in your specialism or a dedicated staffing manager in that area.